husainasad/Cloud-Computing-2-2/CloudFormation_README.md

 After the template is uploaded to CloudFormation stack, the entire process of creating and configuring the function is automated.<br>
 Once the stack execution is successful, head over to lambda console where the newly created function is available. <br>
 Test the function to make sure the code runs correctly.

+## Using DockerFile and ECR
+* Create the lambda function, Dockerfile, requirements, and build the image
+* Push the image to ECR
+* Create the yaml file for lambda function
+* Upload the template to CF stack

+<b> Note: The YAML for using Images differs from using Zip files in terms of property attributes.
+When using image uri, you must remove 'handler' and 'Runtime' properties, and modify 'PackageType' to be 'Image' <br> <b>